Men in Love Addiction: Yes, Male Love Addicts Are Common

 Love addiction is like any other addiction.
 Men don't need to stuff their pain, feelings, and who we are as human beings any longer.
 Men can now choose to destroy the lie - And realize, denying the fear to be who we are- is what strength is all about.

-The truth is, being a real man and being vulnerable to be who we are- is what strength is.
-Hiding the authentic self, is the real weakness.
+The truth is, being a real man and being vulnerable to be who we are- is what strength is, it's what being a secure individual is all about.
+Hiding the authentic self is the real weakness and harms well-being.

 Many men are finally starting to realize this and are reaching out to heal, recover, and reconnect with themselves.